matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 **Dependency Management**

 - Maven or Gradle are supported for curated dependencies.
-- Each version of Spring Boot is configured to work with a specific version of Spring Framework.
+- Each version of Spring Boot configured to work with a specific version of Spring Framework.
-- Overriding the Spring Framework Version is not recommended.
+- Overriding the Spring Framework Version not recommended.
 - Other build systems such as Ant can be used.

 ### Maven Support

 - Maven projects inherit from a Spring Boot Parent POM:
     - When possible, do not specify versions in your POM.
-Allow the versions to inherit from the parent.
+    - Allow the versions to inherit from the parent.
 - The Spring Boot Maven Plugin allows for packaging the executable jar.

 ### Gradle Support